Aedial/Simple-Structure-Scanner/README.md

 ## FAQ
 ### Do I need to install this on a server?
-You do not need to, unless you want to use the custom loot tables viewer.
-The mod will still work fine without server-side installation.
+If you wish the query structure locations, you will need to put the mod on the server as well.
+However, if you only want to view structure information, you can use it client-side, as long as the mod providing said structures is also installed client-side.

 ### How is the structures list filtered?
 The filter box matches both localized and unlocalized structure names.
 This means you can type the mod name, the name in your selected language, or the default English name.